edugonzaloalmorox/R-tutorial/README.md

 # R tutorial

-This repository includes information about the _Introduction to R for PhD_ at Newcastle University Business School.
+This repo includes information about the materials used in the seminar _Introduction to R for PhD_ at Newcastle University Business School.